Chengalpattu taluk

 Chengalpattu taluk is a taluk of Chengalpattu district of the Indian state of Tamil Nadu.
 The headquarters of the taluk is the town of Chengalpattu.

-Demographics

-According to the 2011 census, the taluk of Chengalpattu had a population of 571,254 with 288,411 males and 282,843 females.
-There were 981 women for every 1,000 men.
-The taluk had a literacy rate of 77.56%.
-Child population in the age group below 6 was 29,492 Males and 28,476 Females.

 History

-This taluk was earlier, a part of the Kanchipuram district until the district was bifurcated and a new district Chengalpattu district was created.
+This taluk was once a part of the Kanchipuram district until the district was bifurcated and a new district Chengalpattu district was created.

 Administration

 The taluk is administered by the Tahsildar office located in Chengalpattu.